atomizejs/atomizejs.github.com/background.markdown

 Manual locks are notorious for being difficult to get right.
-If you use many locks (fine-grained locking) where each lock is used to protect a small data-structure then obtaining all the locks in such a way as to avoid potentially causing deadlocks can be tricky.
+If you use many locks (fine-grained locking) where each lock is used to protect a small data-structure then obtaining all the locks in such a way as to avoid potentially causing a deadlock can be tricky.
 If you have few locks (coarse-grained locking) then whilst it's much easier to avoid deadlock, you run the risk of losing available parallelism because each lock protects too large a data-structure.

 STM avoids the programmer having to take any locks explicitly at all.
-Instead, in a transaction, the STM engine is either told explicitly which data-structures are being accessed (Boost.STM does this) or is able to infer it (either by the type-system, as with the Haskell implementation; or at run-time by proxies and other techniques, as with AtomizeJS).
+Instead, in a transaction, the STM engine is either directly told which data-structures are being accessed (Boost.STM does this) or is able to infer it (either by the type-system, as with the Haskell implementation; or at run-time by proxies and other techniques, as with AtomizeJS).
 Dereferencing counts as a *read* of an object (so `a.x` is a *read* of object `a`); assignment counts as a *write* (so `a.x = y` is a *write* to object `a`).
-In the code example:
+For example:

 {% highlight javascript %}
 if (root.calendar.dayOfMonth === 1 && root.calendar.month === "January") {
-    root.login.motd = "Happy New Year!";
+    root.global.login.motd = "Happy New Year!";
 }
 {% endhighlight %}

-Then we have a *read set* of at least `root` and `root.calendar`.
-If it did happen to be the 1st of January, then we would further add to the *read set* `root.login`, and we would have a *write set* of `root.login`.
+Here, we have a *read set* of at least `root` and `root.calendar`.
+If it did happen to be the 1st of January, then we would further *add* to the *read set* `root.global`, and we would have a *write set* of `root.global.login`.
 Note that we do not have `root.calendar.dayOfMonth` in the *read set*: we did not try and inspect any children of `dayOfMonth`.
-(Equally, if you assign to `root.calendar.dayOfMonth` then the *write set* would include `root.calendar`, not `root.calendar.dayOfMonth`, and so the reads and writes match).
+(Equally, if you assign to `root.calendar.dayOfMonth` then the *write set* would include `root.calendar`, not `root.calendar.dayOfMonth`, and so the reads and writes match.)

 ## AtomizeJS